Pattern Day Trader Workaround – 10 Actionable Tips & Tricks

 But don’t worry we’ve got you covered.
 We’ll provide you with a pattern day trader rule workaround kit, with all the tools you need to get your trading-game up and running and avoid regulatory scrutiny.
-This is the perfect addition to our comprehensive guide pattern day trader rule explained.
+This is the perfect addition to our comprehensive guide about the pattern day trader rule.

 The US Securities and Exchange Commission defines a pattern day trader as a margin account holder who “executes four or more day trades within five business days” given the trades represent “more than six percent” of total trades within the same time period.